spsharman/myblog/about.md

 cover:  "/assets/header_image.jpg"
 ---

-### According to my children I draw pictures for a job, which is partially true ....there's nothing better than having a whiteboard to explain things !!
+### According to my children I draw pictures for a job, which is partially true .... there's nothing better than having a whiteboard to explain things !!